 Reasons to Go Pescatarian

-Pescatarians may also believe that fish are a needed source of protein, but there are plenty of meat-free and fish-free sources available to vegetarians and even vegans, including eggs, low-fat dairy, beans, lentils, nuts and more.
+While it's true that fish are a good source of protein, this shouldn't be the sole reason for eating a pescatarian diet.
+There are plenty of meat-free and fish-free sources available to vegetarians and even vegans, including eggs, low-fat dairy, beans, lentils, nuts and more.

 Worried about getting enough protein on a vegetarian diet?
 Don't be!
 There are plenty of ways to maintain a protein-rich diet without consuming meat or fish.

-No. A pescatarian is not a vegetarian or even a type of a vegetarian.
-There is much confusion over what a vegetarian is and isn't, but no definition of the term ever includes fish or seafood.
-To be 100% clear, a vegetarian diet excludes all animals; and fish are animals.
+To be 100 percent clear, a vegetarian diet excludes all animals; and fish are animals.
 Therefore, a diet that includes fish, or a person who consumes fish cannot be properly called a vegetarian.
-A pescatarian is NOT a vegetarian, and a vegetarian diet does not include fish.
-Period.
+A pescatarian is not a vegetarian, and a vegetarian diet does not include fish.

-Are Pescetarians the Same as Semi-Vegetarians or Flexitarians?
+Are Pescatarians the Same as Semi-Vegetarians or Flexitarians?